 Ukraine: Russian Invasion & War

-In August 2019, my wife ON3EBR and I embarked on a city trip to Kyiv, where we explored the city’s many remarkable sights and enjoyed a truly memorable experience.
+In August 2019, we embarked on a city trip to Kyiv, where we explored the city’s many remarkable sights and enjoyed a truly memorable experience.

 While standing at Maidan Square, we took a moment to reflect on the hardships the Ukrainian capital endured just a few years prior, during the time when its people firmly turned their hopes and aspirations toward the West.